 c.
 A student must receive the approval for the thesis topic within two academic years starting the first semester that enrolled.
 Failure to comply with this regulation will result in termination of student status.
 The student can submit a special request form to the TGGS Committee, if there is a reason and necessity, for the extension of one more semester.

-(2) Appointment of Master Thesis Proposal Examination Committee a.
-Chairman with the qualification as stated in Item 21 (4)
+(2) Appointment of Master Thesis Proposal Examination Committee

 The main thesis advisor will nominate the committee members to the Dean for further official appointment.
 The Master Thesis Proposal Examination Committee comprises of the following members: